General Many-Body Perturbation Framework for Moir\'e Systems: S4. approximations

 The most numerically demanding part of the EV-$GW$ method is the calculation of the polarizability, which involves a double summation over bands at multiple frequencies to compute the self-energy.
 A naive evaluation of the self-energy by computing $\chi^0$ at many frequencies to ensure convergence would be extremely computationally demanding, especially in self-consistent EV-$GW$ loops where quasiparticle energies must be updated both in $G$ and in $\chi$ (hidden in $W$).
 This motivates the use of an approximation that simplifies the numerical evaluation of the self-energy: the multiple plasmon-pole approximation (MPA) \cite{mpa-prb21,mpa-prb23}.

 The full derivation of the MPA for the continuum model is given in literature \cite{mpa-prb21,mpa-prb23}.
-Our theory adapts their formalism to moiré systems.
+Our theory adapts their formalism to moir\'e systems.
 The dielectric function is then fitted using these multiple plasma (collective-excitation) modes.
 The approximation is given by:

 where $N_p$ represents the number of plasmon poles, while $R$ and $\Omega$ are parameters to be determined.
 Specifically, $R_{l,\bQ\bQ'}(\btq)$ denotes the residue of the $l$-th plasmon mode, and $\Omega_{l,\bQ\bQ'}(\btq)$ represents its frequency.
 To solve for these unknown parameters, we require the values of the dielectric function at $2N_p$ different frequencies.
 We set $N_p=10$ in this work.